 If you are arrested for criminal harassment, the police can release you or detain you in custody until a bail hearing.
 If you are detained, the police must bring you for the bail hearing in court within 24 hours after arrest or as soon as possible.

 After arrest, you have a constitutional right to remain silent and retain a criminal harassment lawyer.
-It is in your best interests to exercise these rights and, avoid answering any questions or making any statements, and seek Toronto harassment lawyers near you to retain them as soon as possible.
+It is in your best interests to exercise these rights, avoid answering any questions or making any statements, and contact Toronto harassment lawyers near you as soon as possible.

 During the bail hearing, your lawyer will negotiate with the Crown and propose a bail plan for your release.
 In many cases, a bail plan involves individuals known as “sureties” who pledge a certain amount of money that is paid if you violate your bail terms.